Justin Wilson

 Following an arrest on weapons charges, you can best protect your rights and interests by invoking your right to remain silent, refraining from talking to the police about your charges, and asking to speak to a criminal defense attorney as soon as possible.

 After a weapons-related arrest in Texas, you need experienced legal advocacy to protect your rights and interests.
-Call My Dallas Criminal Lawyer today at 214-764-5535 today for a confidential consultation with a weapons crimes defense attorney to discuss your options for pursuing a favorable resolution to your charges.
+Texas is known for its liberal gun laws, and facing a Dallas gun crime or gun possession charge requires a team of attorney familiar with the most liberal gun laws in the country.
+Call My Dallas Criminal Lawyer today at 214-949-4117 today for a confidential consultation with a weapons crimes defense attorney to discuss your options for pursuing a favorable resolution to your charges.

 Dallas County